MichalDakowicz/Song-Guesser/README.md

 Clone or download the repository.

-Run main.py or setup.py once to create necessary folders, configuration files and install ffmpeg for spotdl.
+Run setup.py once to create necessary folders and configuration files.

 Place your MP3 files in the "music" folder.